stephenwunrow/pre-populating-tns/Readme.md

 There are at least three areas in which further development is ongoing:

 1. There are many more translation issues to write individual scripts for
+2. Prompts for many figures of speech need refining
-2. What is the best workflow for a final product?
+3. What is the best workflow for a final product?